saeedalig/EKS-with-Terraform/README.md

    - `dev/`: Directory containing Terraform configurations specific to the development environment.
    - `staging/`: Directory containing Terraform configurations specific to the staging environment.
    - `prod/`: Directory containing Terraform configurations specific to the production environment.

+   In the root of the infrastructure-live, there is a `terragrunt.hcl` file that would be used in each environments.

     **Within each environment directory:**
      - `terragrunt.hcl`: Terragrunt configuration file defining the Terraform configurations to be applied, including references to modules from the `infra-modules` repository.